 Belgrade Travel Guide: How to Obtain Serbia visa?

-The first thing is visa to Serbia, citizens of around 80 countries do not require visa to Serbia including all European countries, Australia, Canada, Japan, Singapore and South Korea. and those who have a valid US visa or UK visa or visa or Schengen visa also do not require a visa to visit Serbia.
+The first thing is visas to Serbia, citizens of around 80 countries do not require visas to Serbia including all European countries, Australia, Canada, Japan, Singapore, and South Korea. and those who have a valid US visa or UK visa or visa or Schengen visa also do not require a visa to visit Serbia.

 All other countries are required to apply for a Serbian visa at an embassy or consulate in their respective countries.
 Serbian visa requirements are similar to the Schengen visa.